 Deliveries and servicing are vital to London's economy since 2010 its growth has also led to a 20% increase in goods vehicle movements in the capital.
 Unfortunately, this has contributed to an air quality crisis in the capital, congestion and road danger.
 In Bankside many freight movements are made in the morning peak, when there are higher numbers of vulnerable road users, including people walking and cycling.

 Better Bankside is taking every opportunity to work with member businesses, TfL, Southwark Council, and the freight and servicing industry to reduce the adverse impacts of freight vehicles on the street network.
+The main pollutants are nitrogen oxides (NOx) and Particulate Matter (PM10 and PM2.5).
+Diesel vehicles are a major source of this pollution and diesel-powered freight vehicles account for 30% of traffic movements in central London at the morning peak time.
 We support the Mayor’s aim to reduce the number of lorries and vans entering central London in the morning peak, maintaining healthy streets help our businesses thrive and contribute to continued growth and enrichment of the city.